African-American hair: African origins

 Hair was considered divine due to its position at the top of the head, and to allow someone to touch it meant you could trust them.
 Therefore, hair maintenance was only entrusted to relatives and hairdressers for fear of enemies bringing ill-will to the person in need of hair care.
 The hair maintenance process could last anywhere from hours to days and involves “washing, combing, oiling, braiding, twisting, and/or decorating the hair.”
 The Himba people, for example, styled dreadlocks using ground ochre, goat hair, butter and hair extensions.
 Hair that was clean and neatly braided or arranged with adornments such as beads or shells was a sign of vitality, whereas unkempt and dirty hair signified affliction.

-Black Hair during slavery and a historical view of afro-textured hair
+During slavery

+Slaves were often forced by Europeans to shave their heads to prevent lice contracted from the dirty inhumane quarters of slave ships but also to strip them from their culture.